CHANGELOG

 Hashproof v0.1 beta

 ReleaseAPIDashboardHashproof opens in closed beta today.
-The v0.1 API implements every section of the C2PA 2.1 spec, served as one HTTP service.
-What's live: managed Ed25519 signing with per-tenant key isolation, Merkle-anchored storage on Base L2, soft-binding pHash resolution with a configurable 10-bit Hamming threshold, one-call verification with structured trust-status, and a dashboard for API key management + live usage.
-Free tier is 1,000 manifests/mo and 10k verifications/mo — no credit card.
+The v0.1 API implements the core C2PA 2.1 surfaces, served as one HTTP service.
+What's live: managed ES256 signing, Merkle batch inclusion proofs, soft-binding pHash resolution with a 10-bit default Hamming threshold (configurable on JSON and GET lookups), one-call verification with structured trust-status, and a dashboard for API key management + live usage.
+Free tier is 1,000 manifests/mo and 10k verifications/mo, no credit card.
 Sign up through the landing page; we'll open the gate as capacity permits.

 C2PA 2.1 spec coverage complete

-FeatureVerificationEvery section of the C2PA 2.1 specification now has a corresponding endpoint or SDK primitive.
+FeatureVerificationThe core C2PA 2.1 surfaces each have a corresponding endpoint or SDK primitive.
 Highlights: ingredient manifests with provenance DAG traversal, soft-binding assertions (pHash + fingerprint), training-data assertions for AI lineage, and hard-binding with embedded manifests.
-Our test harness runs against the official C2PA conformance suite; full coverage report will ship with Wave 2.

 Soft-binding pHash resolver (public beta)

-FeatureAPIPOST a binary that has been re-encoded, cropped, or watermarked, and we return ranked manifest candidates from your tenant — ordered by Hamming distance with confidence scores.
+FeatureAPIPOST a binary that has been re-encoded, cropped, or watermarked, and we return ranked manifest candidates from stored manifests, ordered by Hamming distance with confidence scores.
 The default threshold is 10 bits on a 64-bit 2D-DCT pHash, tuned against a Cloudinary-style re-encoding gauntlet.
-Configurable per-request for noisier sources.
+Configurable per request on JSON and GET fingerprint lookups; the multipart upload path uses the default.

 Supabase Auth live on hashproof.ai